kevin-rph-lee/chattyapp/README.md

 # Chatty

-A fullstack application built with node and jquery.
-It allows users to add tweets to a page.
-When a tweet is added, the page tracks how long ago it was created and it uses a generic random username/handle as user management has not been implemented yet.
+A fullstack application built with react and websockets.
+Allows multiple people to chat to each other via the application.

 ## Final Product